-I need to create a fence that has a solid bottom and fence on the top.
+I need to place a fence on top of a solid wall on my lot.
 How can I accomplish this in Home Designer?

-You can easily create a wall with fence panels over it using the Terrain Wall and Fencing tools.
+You can easily create a wall with fence panels using the Terrain Wall and Fencing tools.

 To draw a terrain wall